Guide

 Worked example

-Jordan's total pension inputs (employer + employee contributions) must not exceed £35,000 to avoid an annual allowance charge.
+Jordan's total pension inputs must not exceed £35,000 to avoid an annual allowance charge.

 Salary sacrifice and the tapered allowance

 Salary sacrifice can affect adjusted income.
-When you sacrifice salary, your employer pays higher pension contributions instead of you.
-This reduces your gross salary — but those employer contributions are added back when calculating adjusted income.
-The net effect on adjusted income is often neutral, because the salary reduction and the employer contribution increase cancel out.
+When you sacrifice salary, your employer pays higher pension contributions in its place.
+Your gross salary falls.
+But those employer contributions are added back when calculating adjusted income.
+The net effect on adjusted income is often neutral: the salary reduction and the contribution increase cancel out.

-However, salary sacrifice does reduce threshold income (since your salary is lower).
-If sacrificing salary brings your threshold income to £200,000 or below, the taper cannot apply regardless of adjusted income — which can be a significant planning opportunity for those close to the threshold income limit.
+But salary sacrifice does reduce threshold income.
+If it brings your threshold income to £200,000 or below, the taper cannot apply regardless of adjusted income.
+For people close to the threshold income limit, that is a real planning opportunity.

 See your pension relief numbers